madisonstehle/data-structures-and-algorithms/challenges/mergeSort/BLOG.md

        set remaining entries in arr to remaining values in left
 ```

 ## Walkthrough

-The psuedocode for this challenge was a little daunting, so I found [this article](https://medium.com/javascript-in-plain-english/javascript-merge-sort-3205891ac060) that talked about merge sort.

-Merge sort is a sorting algorithm that breaks down an array into smaller and smaller units, then merges them all together at the end by comparing individual "arrays"  of single values.
+Merge sort is a sorting algorithm that breaks down an array into smaller and smaller units, then merges them together by comparing individual "arrays"  of single values.
 This is done by having a recursive `mergeSort` function that breaks down the array, and then calling a secondary `merge` function to compare the values and re-form the array.
-In the pseudocode above, we will be modifying the initial array in place.
+As in the pseudocode above, we will be modifying the initial array in place.

 Let's have an example array of [19, 4, -3, 2, 11] for this walkthrough.
 At the end, we know we should have a final, sorted array of [-3, 2, 4, 11, 19].